micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-And stretching out His hand toward [not only the twelve disciples but all] [^v]His adherents, He said, Here are My mother and My brothers.
+And stretching out His hand toward [not only the twelve disciples but all] His adherents, He said, Here are My mother and My brothers.